SandyRodger/JS_210/L2_functions_and_variable_scope.md

 ### What to Focus on

 - Mastery
+- An invisible fence that lets a function access a variable that was in scope at the object's definition.
+A bit like Harry Potter seeing his parents in the mirror of Erised even though they aren't alive any more.
-- They are conceptually simple, but in practice they can catch one out easily.
-(Especially if one thinks of them as a runtime feature (??))
+- They are conceptually simple, but in practice they can catch one out easily. ("Especially if one thinks of them as a runtime feature" (??))
 - (Technically they are a mixture of lexical and runtime features.)
 - They are an artifact of the code's structure, not how the code runs.
+(This sentence is unhelpfully vague, but I suppose it will become clear).
 - Focus on:
   - What is a closure
   - What is in a closure